tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-12-why-programming-sucks.md

 ---
-title: "Why \"Programming Sucks\" and the fallacy of documentation in a world of code chaos"
+title: "Why \"Programming Sucks\" and the fallacy of documentation in the context of code chaos"
 categories:
 - api-doc
 keywords: peter welch, programming, documentation, chaos, order